alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 When you code enterprise applications on top of the Java Platform, most of the time, you use [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) to interface them with relational databases.
 They bring a lot of simplicity which make you forget SQL queries syntax.
-Furthermore, most of the time, Java developers don't really care/know what is under the hood of [Spring Data](https://spring.io/projects/spring-data) and [Java Persistence API (JPA)](https://docs.oracle.com/javaee/7/tutorial/persistence-intro.htm) or such an ORM facility.
+Furthermore, most of the time, Java developers don't really care/know what is under the hood of [Spring Data](https://spring.io/projects/spring-data) and [Java Persistence API (JPA)](https://docs.oracle.com/javaee/7/tutorial/persistence-intro.htm) or such a facility.
 In my opinion, it's mainly due to all the features provided by these specifications and frameworks.

 Unfortunately, when your dataset is coming to grow, querying against your database could be difficult.